World’s Fair 1893: Ride the Ferris Wheel!

 Step back in time to Chicago in 1893.
 The World’s Fair is coming to your city.
 But you’re not merely attending the fair – you’re helping to design and organize it!
-Such is the premise behind World’s Fair 1893, a new area-control game by Foxtrot Games, currently on Kickstarter.
+Such is the premise behind World’s Fair 1893, an area-control game by Foxtrot Games.

 On each player’s turn, they place supporter cubes in an exhibit area and collect the cards there.
 Those cards may be proposed exhibits (playable at the end of the round), midway tickets (which move the Ferris wheel car), or influential people (granting extra supporters on the next turn).
 The round ends when the Ferris wheel car returns to the starting point, and scoring begins.